clarenzmauro/sdd-templates/sdd-server/README.md

 ## Contributing

-This is a production-ready MCP server with enterprise-grade security features.
+This is a lightweight MCP server for SDD guidance.
 For issues or feature requests, please refer to the project documentation.

 ## License

 MIT License - see package.json for details.

-## Security

-This server implements comprehensive security measures:
-- All inputs are validated and sanitized
-- File system access is restricted and monitored
-- Rate limiting prevents abuse
-- Error handling prevents information disclosure

-For security-related questions or to report vulnerabilities, please contact the development team.